-6. The Program Director must have a role in the development of the budget and ongoing monitoring and reporting as appropriate.
-The Program Director must be able to identify the cost and revenue centers where their program is reflected within the overall organizational budget.
+- 6. The Program Director must have a role in the development of the budget and ongoing monitoring and reporting as appropriate.
+The Program Director must be able to identify the cost and revenue centers where their program is reflected within the overall organizational budget. - a.

-a.
 Describe how the program reviews and assesses the operational and financial impact of the program on the overall sponsoring organization and assesses for any improvements or efficiencies in business operations [Example: Regular meetings with the financial leader(s) of the sponsoring organization, decisions made related to such meetings]

-- b.
 When was the most recent assessment of this type performed?
-Who was involved in the assessment? - c.
+Who was involved in assessment?
 What was learned from the most recent assessment?
-What changes, if any, were made based on these learnings?

-d.
-Provide a summary of the most recent assessment.
-(Note: this can be a brief 1-2 page overview of the key areas discussed.)

-- 7. The Program must have a documented process for the initial and ongoing evaluation of all sites used for postgraduate trainees' clinical practice experiences.
-The evaluation of each site should include: - a) The site itself (e.g., the resources provided, staffing) - b) The experience for the postgraduate trainees at the site - a.
-Describe the process for the initial and ongoing evaluation of all sites used for postgraduate trainees' clinical practice experiences.
-Be sure to include both information about the site itself and the postgraduate trainee experience. - b.
+What changes, if any, were deep deep deep deep deep deep deep d Provide a summary of the most recent assessment.
+(Note: this can be a brief 1-2 ge overview of the key areas discussed.)
+7. The Program must have a documented process for the initial and ongoing evaluation of all sites used for postgraduate trainees' clinical practice experiences.
+The evaluation of each site should include: a) The site itself (e.g., the resources provided, staffing)b) The experience for the postgraduate trainees at the site ро Describe the process for the initial and ongoing evaluation of all sites used for stgraduate trainees' clinical practice experiences.
+Be sure to include both information out the site itself and the postgraduate trainee experience.
 When was the most recent evaluation of each site?
-Who was involved in the evaluation? - c.
+Who was involved in the aluation?
 What was learned from each of the most recent evaluations?
-What changes, if any, were made based on these learnings? - d.
-Provide a summary of the most recent evaluation from each site. - 8.
-The Program must have a Residency/Fellowship Advisory Committee.
+What changes, if any, re made based on these learnings? d.
+Provide a summary of the most recent evaluation from each site.
+8. The Program must have a Residency/Fellowship Advisory Committee.
 The Residency/Fellowship Advisory Committee's role is to serve the program in providing input and guidance regarding individual components and direction of the program by reviewing programmatic curricula, evaluations, etc. and based on that review provide guidance on how to adjust and evolve the program.
-The Committee should meet at least semi-annually and maintain an agenda and meeting minutes. - a.
-Please describe who serves on the Residency/Fellowship Advisory Committee, how often it meets, its functions, and the meeting minutes from the most recent two meetings.
+The Committee should meet at least semi-annually and maintain an agenda and meeting minutes. oft Please describe who serves on the Residency/Fellowship Advisory Committee, how en it meets, its functions, and the meeting minutes from the most recent two etings.
+Cli nica al Faculty Evaluation 9.
+The Program must have an established process to evaluate clinical faculty which include preceptors and didactic presenters.
+The evaluators may include but are not limited to postgraduate trainee and the Program Director. a.
+Describe the process to evaluate clinical faculty which include preceptors and didactic presenters. b.
+Who is involved in this evaluation process?